Manas2001Agarwal/agentic-trading-bot/README.md

 # Component Used
 1) Embedding LLM Model Used: Google-Gemini - "text-embedding-004"
-2) Generating LLM Model Used: Groq - "meta-llama/llama-4-scout-17b-16e-instruct"
+2) Generative LLM Model Used: Groq - "meta-llama/llama-4-scout-17b-16e-instruct"
 3) Vector DB Used: Pinecone Vector DB

 # How to Launch the project